activeguild/vite-plugin-sass-dts/README.md

 }
 ```

-Saving the scss file creates a d.ts file in the same hierarchy.
+Saving the scss file creates a d.ts file in the `outDir` hierarchy.

-[src/App.scss.d.ts]
+> Note: if `outDir` is not set, declaration files are output to the same directory as the source files.

+[dist/App.scss.d.ts]

 ```ts
 import globalClassNames, { ClassNames as GlobalClassNames } from './style.d'